Search best practices

-This document describes Google's recommended best practices for conducting searches using Search.
-Searches can require substantial computational resources to complete if they are not constructed carefully.
-Performance also varies depending on the size and complexity of the data in your Google Security Operations instance.
+This document describes Google's recommended best practices for using the Search feature in Google Security Operations.
+Searches can require substantial computational resources if they're not carefully constructed.
+Performance also varies depending on the size and complexity of the data in your Google SecOps instance.

 Each condition must be in the form of